-Battleship Tournament Rules
+Battleship H2O Rules

 Participants should participate with the understanding that injuries do occur & realize that taking part in the Intramural Program is completely voluntary.
 Therefore, Northern Michigan University is not responsible for injuries happening during play.